 The Planning Commission at their next public meeting shall set a date for a public hearing to review the application to amend the text of the Rules for Land Development not less than fifteen (15) or more than thirty (30) days after receipt of an application or motion for amendment.
-The Planning Commission shall forward a recommendation for approval or denial of the application to the City Council within fifteen (15) day of the Planning Commission public hearing.
+The Planning Commission shall forward a recommendation for approval or denial of the application to the City Council within fifteen (15) days of the Planning Commission public hearing.

 - a.
 The City Council shall set a date for a public hearing to review the Planning Commission recommendation to amend the text of the Rules for Land Development not less than fifteen (15) or more than thirty (30) days after receipt of the recommendation. - b.
-The City Council shall prepare written findings of fact and conclusions to approve, disapprove, or refer the application back to the Planning Commission. - c.
-Prior to the final passage of any ordinance adopting an amendment to the Rules for Land Development, the Mayor shall first transmit a copy of the proposed amendment to the Washington State Department of Community, Trade, and Economic Development to allow for review and comment by state agencies in accordance with Chapter 36.70A106(3), RCW.
+The City Council shall prepare written findings of fact and conclusions to approve, disapprove, or refer the application back to the Planning Commission.

+c.
+Prior to the final passage of any ordinance adopting an amendment to the Rules for Land Development, the Mayor shall first transmit a copy of the proposed amendment to the Washington State Department of Commerce to allow for review and comment by state agencies in accordance with RCW 36.70A.106(3).